HamzaMouza/CheckVoisinageInterop/README.md

 ## Run BackEnd
-Prerequisits:
+prerequisites:
-Sql Server installed in your host.
+- Sql Server installed in your host.
 By default the app will use a local SQL Data Base.
+- An integrated development environment (IDE) that supports C#
+- .net core framework version 3.1
+- Entity framework Core version 5.0.2

+Run
 To change database connection go to `CVI.API/appsettings.json` and change the `connectionString` section.